 Fiscal Impact.
-In the short-term, the fiscal impact of the project is likely to be neutral, given that the BiH’s contribution to project costs is expected to be very limited (as the loan would finance 100 per cent of costs - except for sub-projects and irrigation schemes upgrade for which a minimum contribution of respectively 35 percent and 10-15 percent will be requested).
+In the short-term, the fiscal impact of the project is likely to be neutral, given that the counterparts contribution to project costs is expected to be very limited (as the loan would finance 100 per cent of costs - except for sub-projects and irrigation schemes upgrade for which a minimum contribution of respectively 35 percent and 10-15 percent will be requested).
 In the medium to long-term, however, the potential fiscal impact of the project might be positive, due to: (a) increased output, income and more formal employment, resulting in increased tax revenues; and (b) multiplier effects due to increased economic activities in target areas, and subsequent sustained demand for goods and services, which is expected to generate additional income and employment effects.